eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience using test automation tools like Capybara, Watir, Selenium
 + Experience with a variety of data sources.
 Our data includes Salesforce, Zuora, Zendesk, Marketo, NetSuite, Snowplow and many others (see the [data team page](https://about.gitlab.com/handbook/business-ops/data-team/#-extract-and-load))
 + Experience with caching mechanisms
++ skill set:
+	- Good knowledge of machine learning algorithms like Neural network, CNN, Logistic regression, KNN, Random forest, decision tree, clustering etc.
+	- Decent depth in understanding ML algorithm concepts like supervised/unsupervised, regression/classification, time series algorithms
++ skill set:
+	- System Verilog, Verilog, UVM/VMM
+	- Experience in at system level and block level verification.
+	- Expert in System Verilog and OVM/UVM based verification.
+	- Strong experience in ASIC design/validation experience in front end processes including RTL development, functional and performance verification.
+	- Expert in coding SV Testbench, drivers, monitors, scoreboards, checkers
+	- Experience in C/C++,Shell/Perl scripting.
+	- Understanding of AHB, AXI and other bus protocols and system architecture is a plus.
+	- Preferred Expertise in MIPI UniPro/UFS Protocol and UVM.
+	- To help the team to verify the existing design (UFS/UniPro)
+	- Help on improving the Functional & code coverage, by identifying critical issues & helping the team with new ideas.
+	- Expertise in verification of design blocks (IP) for system-on-chip (SoC) components.
+	- Preferable: Experience in one/more of the following areas PCI_Express, USB, SATA, SDIO, MIPI and /or AMBA standards (OCP, AXI, AHB etc.)
++ skill set:
+	- As a senior software engineer at Breker, you will work closely with our core product team to develop cutting-edge technologies to address the SoC verification crisis.
+You will communicate with our product definition team and translate the product specification into executable R&D tasks.
+You will independently design and implement the software components and take the ownership of one or more software modules.
+Your day-to-day work will also include participating in technical meetings and design reviews.
+As a product developer, you will also have the opportunity to interact directly with our customers and receive feedback about the work you have done.
+We are a small software team and believe in agile development philosophies.
+We insist on clean design and readable code.
+When Breker customers produce successful, reliable SoC products, you will know that you helped make them possible.
+	- requirements:
+		* MSEE/MSCS with 3 years of software industry experience
+		* Excellent understanding of software design concepts, including object-oriented design and patterns
+		* Extremely strong C/C++ coding skills and practices, including ability to debug complex software systems
+		* Excellent written and oral communication skills
+		* Self-starter, high energy, and able to develop effective plans for software component implementation
+		* Eagerness to be part of a startup and a desire to experience the excitement of offering powerful new technology
+	- preferred experience:
+		* PhD with relevant experience in circuit design and verification
+		* Knowledge about constraint solving techniques, such as Boolean Satisfiability (SAT), Binary Decision Diagrams (BDD), and Satisfiability Modular Theory (SMT)
+		* Adoption of agile software development methodologies
+		* Familiarity with hardware design and verification languages, such as Verilog and SystemVerilog
+		* Hands-on use of software construction tools, such as GNU Make and SVN